 The overall message is that the early integration of MVHR design into the project design helps resolves any potential problems at the design stage, rather than at installation stage when changes can be costly as well as slowing down progress on site.

-Tom Heywood, Senior MVHR Designer, Green Building Store
+Tom Heywood, MVHR Design Manager, Green Building Store